xmartlabs/XLForm/README.md

 @property id hidden;
 ```

 This id object will normally be a NSPredicate or a NSNumber containing a BOOL.
 It can be set using  any of them or eventually a NSString from which a NSPredicate will be created.
-In order for this to work the string has to be sintactically correct.
+In order for this to work the string has to be syntactically correct.

 For example, you could set the following string to a row (`second`) to make it disappear when a previous row (`first`) contains the value "hide".